 I urge you: ignore the latter.

-Now I realize that most of us aren’t actually hitting the pavement this Black Friday.
-Due to covid and the popularity of online shopping, there may not be huge lines of folks shivering in the 5am cold to snag Doorbuster deals.
+I realize that most of us aren’t actually hitting the pavement this Black Friday.
+Due to the ease of online shopping, there may not be huge lines of folks shivering in the 5am cold to snag Doorbuster deals.

 But I know that for many people, Black Friday shopping is a tradition, even if it’s done online.
 I get it.
 I’ve been there.

 So if you have a Black Friday shopping tradition, consider a different type of activity this year.